We can think of self-discipline as the ability to manage ourselves to reach our goals. But what allows us to do that?

-Waiting only helps kids develop self control if we've first observed #1 and #2, above.
-In other words, if the parent makes the child wait for longer than she's developmentally able (not soothing as in #1), her anxiety about getting her needs met overwhelms her and she learns she has to scream to get what she wants, rather than learning self control.
-And if the parent is yelling at the child to wait (as in #2, above) the child learns that it's an emergency, which sabotages her attempts at self-control.
+Waiting only helps kids develop self control if we've first observed all the steps above.
+In other words, if the parent makes the child wait for longer than she's developmentally able (not supporting the child), her anxiety about getting her needs met overwhelms her and she learns she has to scream to get what she wants, rather than learning self control.
+And if the parent is yelling at the child to wait, the child learns that it's an emergency, which sabotages her attempts at self-control.

-What's more, the parent needs to be lovingly available to support the child so he can overcome the anxiety of waiting.
+What's more, the parent needs to be lovingly available to support the child so he can manage the anxiety of waiting.
 To take another example:

 "You are so hungry, I know...
 The pasta is almost cooked...
 Come, let's get the colander so we can drain it."